 Alex will be eligible for a transition program provided by the public school district after high school graduation and until she is 21.
 I do not think the program that exists today is suitable for Alex.
 I am working to change this; I do not know if I will successful in the next two years.

 Alex may go to college.
-There are more and more programs for disabled students, and especially down syndrome.
+There are more and more programs for students with disabilitites, and especially down syndrome.
 If Alex wants to go away (which currently she does) I will do my best to find the right place for her.
 However this does not fulfill all the future needs of Alex.
 She will need a place to live and a career that is fulfilling and appropriate for her.
 I am very confident in her skills and her intelligence, but I also want her to feel included.
 I want her to be a part of a community of acceptance and support.

 We dream of a life for Alex where she is independent, but that may or may not exist in the way I imagine.
 I envision a place where Alex is safe and protected from danger.
 I hope for a place where Alex is surrounded by friends and people that care about her success.
 Whether this is in a rural or urban environment is not important to me.
 It is important that Alex can work, be responsible for herself and feel fulfilled.